 WHIDBEY ISLAND SUMMER RETREAT

-Registration is open for our 2024 Summer Retreat at the Whidbey Institute on Whidbey Island near Seattle, Washington.
-All students who have learned the whole tai chi form with a Tai Chi Foundation teacher are welcome.
+Registration is open for our 2025 Summer Retreat at the Whidbey Institute on Whidbey Island near Seattle, Washington.
+All students who have learned the first third of the tai chi form with a Tai Chi Foundation teacher are welcome.

 Having a few days to immerse ourselves in the study and practice of tai chi reminds us of our perfectly aware, peaceful self.
 Retreat days begin outside with a half hour of silent tai chi practice, led by an instructor.
 Between breakfast and lunch all students are engaged in classes.
 There are more classes in the afternoon, followed by time for rest, walking in the woods, or venturing out to a local lake for a swim before dinner.
 Evenings include group activities, as well as time to play outside or socialize.

 Classes are focussed on relaxed, contemplative movement that replenishes the body, calms the mind, and refreshes the spirit - with a supportive, friendly community.
 Each class is tailored to the needs and stage of tai chi learning of the students.
 The schedule is fine-tuned after we have received all the registrations and know what classes are needed.
-Greg Woodson and Jonathan Stow are scheduled to teach.
+Greg Woodson, Jonathan Stow, Sherry Kent, and others are scheduled to teach.

 There are a few single rooms as well as double rooms and cabins available.
-We also have tent camping in the meadow.
+We also have tent camping in the meadow and room for a few small camping vehicles in the parking lot.
 Retreats include delicious, nourishing meals from Chef Christyn Johnson.
 The kitchen staff is expert at accommodating special food needs, just let us know what you need on the registration form.

 Arrival and Departure